What electoral reform promises did Scotland’s parties make in their 2021 manifestos?

 The latest poll from Ipsos shows why it’s time to ditch the Additional Member System used to elect MSPs.

 The company’s latest survey grabbed the headlines for placing Reform second, behind the SNP, on the constituency vote.
-Neither Nigel Farage’s rising party, nor UKIP before it, have even won seats at Holyrood so this result would be a seismic shift in political behaviour.
+Neither Nigel Farage’s rising party, nor UKIP before it, have even won seats at Holyrood so this result would be a seismic shift in voter behaviour.

 However, beneath the headlines of Reform’s surge, the polling numbers alongside seat projections tell a different story.
 One of a creaking electoral system past its best.